cmdcolin/cmdcolin.github.io/_posts/2021-12-31-npm-package.md

 }
 ```

-Then when we use `npm publish` (or `yarn publish`), it will upload the `src`
+Then when we publish this package, it will upload the `src` directory
-directory specifically, including both `src/index.js` and `src/util.js` in
+specifically, including both `src/index.js` and `src/util.js` in their raw
-their raw form, and tell it that the entry point is `src/index.js`.
+form, and tell it that the entry point is `src/index.js`.

 This may still be in the "duh, this is too simple territory", I just wanted to
-lay the groundwork for what a `npm` package can be.
+lay the groundwork for uploading a directory of files for what a `npm` package
+can be.

 ## Adding typescript

-Let's try adding typescript...run
+Let's try adding typescript.
+We will compile a directory of files in our "src"
+directory to a new set of files in a "dist" directory

 ```sh
 npm install --save-dev typescript